hujhax/austin-improv-wiki/Madeline Jo Chauvin.md

 She also hosted at OOB.

 ## History
-Jo first got into improv when she took the first class offered by [[The Institution Theater]].
-Since then, she's trained at the Institution, [[The Hideout Theatre]], and the DSI Comedy Training Center.
-She has taken workshops with Keith Johnstone, Laura Hall, Dave Sheridan, Mark Beltzman, and others.
+Jo first got into improv when she took the very first class offered by [[The Institution Theater]].
+Since then, she's trained the Institution Theater and [[The Hideout Theatre]].
+She has taken workshops with Austin visitors Keith Johnstone, Laura Hall, Dave Sheridan, Mark Beltzman, Zach Ward, Jill Bernard and others.

+Jo is excited that she was able to perform in London with C3467X in 2013.
+Sure, it was just once, but it makes her an international performer!

 ## Troupes
 * [[The Better Half]]